harvard-microrobotics/sorotraj/README.md

 [This package is on pypi](https://pypi.org/project/sorotraj/), so anyone can install it with pip: `pip install sorotraj`

 ### Install the most-recent development version
-1. Clone the package from the this repo
+1. Clone the package from the [github repo](https://github.com/cbteeple/soro-traj)
 2. Navigate into the main folder
 3. `pip install .`